BLOG

 The process concludes with the consultant providing recommendations on what to change and then implementing those changes.
 The implementation may be done by the team alone or in coordination with the management consultant.

-Of course, as previously mentioned, management consulting can take a wide range of forms.
-Consequently, this process may be very different.
+Of course, as previously mentioned, management consulting can take a wide range of forms. this process may be very different.
 For example, someone acting as added workforce likely won’t use this structure.
 Nonetheless, it is a helpful framework for starting to understand how management consulting works.

 What Outcomes Should You Expect From Management Consulting?